-- Ensure that the processor supports MMX technology, Streaming SIMD Extensions (SSE), and Streaming SIMD Extensions 2 (SSE2). - Ensure that the operating system supports MMX technology and SSE (OS support for SSE2 is the same as OS support for SSE). - Employ all of the optimization and scheduling strategies described in this book. - Use stack and data alignment techniques to keep data properly aligned for efficient memory use. - Utilize the cacheability instructions offered by SSE and SSE2.
+- Ensure that the processor supports MMX technology, Streaming SIMD Extensions (SSE), Streaming SIMD Extensions 2 (SSE2), and Streaming SIMD Extensions 3 (SSE3). - Ensure that the operating system supports MMX technology and SSE (OS support for SSE2 and SSE3 is the same as OS support for SSE). - Employ all of the optimization and scheduling strategies described in this book. - Use stack and data alignment techniques to keep data properly aligned for efficient memory use. - Utilize the cacheability instructions offered by SSE and SSE2, where appropriate.